KNDY (AM)

-KNDY 1570 AM/94.1 FM is a commercial broadcast station in Marysville, Kansas that plays classic country music as well as local news, weather, and sports coverage.
+KNDY (1570 kHz) is a commercial AM radio station in Marysville, Kansas that plays classic country music as well as local news, weather, and sports coverage.
 The station signed on the air July 10, 1956 and celebrated 50 year s of broadcasting in July 2006 by moving into a new broadcast studio with sister-station KNDY-FM 95.5.

 On May 2, 2011, the station signed on Translator K231AX on 94.1 MHz operating at 250 watts.
 The translator station repeats all programming from 1570 kHz and covers Marshall County, Kansas.